testvon/alecsatin.github.io/_posts/2017-08-04-jacobs-christian-faith-ch1-sources-methods.md

 ---
 date: 2017-08-04 08:39
 modified: 2017-08-08 11:58
-title: "A Summary of the Christian Faith by Henry Eyster Jacobs - Chapter 1 Sources and Methods"
+title: "Chapter 1 Sources and Methods - A Summary of the Christian Faith by Henry Eyster Jacobs"
 header:
   teaser: /assets/images/category-biblical-orthodoxy.png
 categories: biblical-orthodoxy